When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 7. Early Fall Cleanup Phase – Seasonal Viburnum Maintenance Period

-Beginners sometimes perform minor cleanup trimming during early fall.
-This stage focuses on removing dead wood and damaged stems.
+Minor cleanup trimming during early fall removes dead wood and damaged stems.
 The shrub becomes healthier before winter dormancy.

 Only minimal pruning should occur during this time.
 Excessive trimming may stimulate new growth vulnerable to frost damage.
 Light maintenance remains safe.